cs1302uga/cs1302-tutorials/maven.md

    * It redirects standard output to an output stream that does not flush automatically.
 This can cause issues if your program reads and writes from standard input and standard output, respectively.
-This can usually be mitigated by peforming `System.out.flush()` whenever you need to synchronize between a print and subsequent read.
+This can usually be mitigated by performing `System.out.flush()` whenever you need to synchronize between a print and a subsequent read.
 For example:

 	 ```java
 	 System.out.print("enter a number: ");